-The feet, being the foundation of the body, carry all of the body’s weight and are therefore prone to experiencing pain and discomfort.
+The feet, being the foundation of the body, carry all of the body’s weight.
+Therefore, they are prone to experiencing pain and discomfort.
 If you are experiencing foot pain, it is important to determine where in the foot you are experiencing this pain to help discover the cause of it.
 While pain can be experienced virtually anywhere in the foot, the most common sites are in the heel and ankle.

-If you are experiencing persistent pain in your feet, it is important to consult with your physician at one of the two Tri County Foot and Ankle offices in The Villages to determine the cause and location.
-He or she will then prescribe the best treatment for you.
+If you are experiencing persistent pain in your feet, it is important to consult with your physician at one of the two Tri-County Foot & Ankle offices in The Villages® to determine the cause and location.
+They will then prescribe the best treatment for you.
 While milder cases may respond well to rest and at-home treatments, more serious cases may take some time to fully recover.

-To view our videos including several patient testimonials from patients who were treated by TCFA for various types of pain, please visit our YouTube channel.
+To view our videos including testimonials from our TCFA patients, please visit our YouTube channel.